neum-juergen/BloodSugarPredictor/README.md

 # Installation

-Easiest way to install this would be to pull the repository using Visual Studio.
-Then, create a new Python module called config with two parameters that you need to get from your own database.
+Easiest way to install this would be to clone the repository using Visual Studio.
+Then, look into config_mockup.py and make adjustments with your own parameters that you need to get from your own database.
+Do not forget to change the name to config.py.

-mongo_atlas_string = "Enter string from MongoDB Atlas here" db_name= 'Enter DB name here'
+First run BloodSugarTraining.py until at least one trial is finished.
+As a general rule of thumb, the longer you let it run, the more accurate the predictions.
+Also, you can keep it running and still use the current best solution using BloodSugarPrediction.py.
+If at least one trial is finished, BloodSugarPrediction.py outputs the time of the latest reading and its prediction for the blood sugar value 20 minutes later.